waqarsaleem/waqarsaleem.github.io/sale.md

 ## 🎨 3-Panel Abstract Wall Art
 A bold and vibrant triptych in oil and acrylic that adds modern flair to any room.
 This original 3-panel artwork features geometric abstraction in warm tones of orange, yellow, red, and black — ideal for living rooms, dining areas, or office spaces.
 Framed and ready to hang.

-Panel dimensions:
+The painting is substantial in scale and can cover a full wall:
-- Center: 53 in x 41 in
+- **Center panel:** 53 x 41 inches
-- Each side: 53 in x 23 in
+- **Each side panel:** 53 x 23 inches

+Framed and ready to hang.

 **Price:** PKR 20,000
 [📸 View Facebook Album](https://www.facebook.com/media/set/?set=a.10171273723270591&type=3)